nrinaudo/nrinaudo.github.com/source/_posts/2013-04-09-using-gpath-with-xmlslurper.markdown

 Dear future self,

-Writing quick, discardable tools to parse some sort of XML, extract information from it and put it somewhere else is something you have to do with some regularity.
+Writing quick, discardable tools to parse some sort of XML, extract information from it and put it somewhere else is something I have to do with some regularity.

-The best tool you currently have for this is Groovy - it has access to the wealth of existing Java libraries, but with a much more flexible syntax that does away with most of its parent's boilerplate code.
+The best tool I currently have for this is Groovy - it has access to the wealth of existing Java libraries, but with a much more flexible syntax that does away with most of its parent's boilerplate.

 Also, mostly, `XmlSlurper` and GPath.
-These make loading XML and extracting the information you need so smooth and easy that you almost forget the nightmare that Java's internal XML APIs can be.
+These make loading and extracting information from XML so smooth and easy that one would almost forget the nightmare Java's internal XML APIs can be.

-That's the theory, at least, but it doesn't appear to work for you.
-Whenever you have to use GPath, you find yourself stimmied by the same problems.
-Time and time again, you'll forget the difference between `grep` and `find`, or fail to remember that detph- or breadth-first searches change the rules slightly.
+That's the theory, at least, but it doesn't appear to work for me.
+Whenever I have to use GPath, I find myself stimmied by the same problems.
+Time and time again, I'll forget the difference between `grep` and `find`, or fail to remember that detph- or breadth-first searches change the rules slightly.

 Not anymore.
-Since our brain obviously has some sort of block as far as GPath syntax is concerned, this post will do in its stead.
-Do both ourselves a favour and have a quick read next time you have to use `XmlSlurper`.
+Since my brain obviously has some sort of block as far as GPath syntax is concerned, this post will do in its stead.

 <!-- more -->